 A wide choice of lidar stations (first column of Table 7.17) was made to examine the behaviour of the comparisons for different common aerosol loads around Europe.
-The geographical distribution of the selected EARLINET stations depicted in Figure 7.23 indicates the domain of applicability of the validation results.
+The geographical distribution of the selected EARLINET stations depicted in Figure 7.24 indicates the domain of applicability of the validation results.
 All participating stations (red circles) operate high-performance multi-wavelength lidar systems.
 The list of stations, along with their identification codes, surface elevation, and respective references, considered for the validation of the GOME2/Metop AAH product are shown in Table 7.16.

-The total number of carefully screened collocations with the EARLINET lidar measurements was 385 for the three GOME-2 instruments, from the beginning of each mission to the reporting period.
-On average, the mean absolute bias (GOME-2 minus EARLINET lidar height) was found to be $-0.56 \pm 2.01$ km, with a near-Gaussian distribution and minimum and maximum differences of $\sim \pm 5$ km.
-On a per station basis, and with a couple of exceptions, their mean biases fall in the $\pm 1$ km range, with an associated standard deviation between 0.6 - 2.4 km.
-The time period covered is January 2024 - June 2024 for the GOME-2B and GOME-2C offline AAH products.
+The total number of carefully screened collocations with the EARLINET lidar measurements from the beginning of each mission to the reporting period for the three GOME-2 instruments was 410.
+On average, the mean absolute bias (GOME-2 minus EARLINET lidar height) was found to be -0.54 ± 2.00 km, with a near-Gaussian distribution and minimum and maximum differences of $\sim \pm 5$ km.
+On a per station basis, and with a couple of exceptions, their mean biases fall in the ± 1 km range, with an associated standard deviation between 0.6 - 2.4 km.
+For the time period between July 2024 and December 2024 for the GOME-2B and GOME-2C offline AAH products, the number of collocated cases was 25.